Thank you for your response

 |Table 1: Computation of Eligible ITC as per Books of Accounts|

-Here is an illustration of how provisional ITC will be calculated in a later tax period, once pending invoices have been uploaded by suppliers.
+Here is an illustration of how provisional ITC was calculated in a later tax period, once pending invoices have been uploaded by suppliers.
 We have provided both scenarios – As per the original rule 36(4) with 5% provisional ITC and as per revised rule 36(4) without any provisional ITC

 (Amount in Rs)

 Computation of Provisional ITC on Pending Invoices Uploaded in the later period

 |Sl.
 No.||Particulars||Scenario X : Until 31st Dec 21 as per original rule||Scenario Y : From 1st Jan 22 as per revised rule|

 |A||Provisional ITC claimed (as per example given above)||3,000||3,000||Nil||Nil|